merely-useful/py-rse/index.md

 3. There doesn't seem to be a DOI for the archived code and data, but the GitHub repo does have a release `v1.0` with the description "Published manuscript (1.0)".
     A zip file of this release could be downloaded with the link <https://github.com/borstlab/reversephi_paper/archive/v1.0.zip>.

+For [the figshare page][irving-figshare] that accompanies the paper @Irving2019:

+1. The figshare page includes a "Software environment" section.
+To re-create the `conda` environment you would need the file `environment.yml`.

+2.
+    > `"figure*_log.txt"` are log files for each figure in the paper.
+These files show the computational steps performed in generating the figure, in the form of a list of commands executed at the command line.

+    > "code.zip" is a version controlled (using git) file directory containing the code written to perform the analysis (i.e. it contains the scripts referred to in the log files).
+This code can also be found at https://github.com/DamienIrving/ocean-analysis.

+3. The figshare page itself is the archive, and includes a version history for the contents.

+For the GitHub repo [blab/h3n2-reassortment][blab-h3n2-reassortment]:

+1. `README.md` includes an "Install requirements" section that describes setting up the `conda` environment using the file `h3n2_reassortment.yaml`.

+    The analysis also depends on components from Nextstrain.
+Instructions for cloning them from GitHub are provided.

+2. The code seems to be spread across the directories `jupyter_notebooks`, `hyphy`, `flu_epidemiology`, and `src`, but it isn't clear what order the code should be run in, or how the components depend on each other.

+3. The data itself is not archived, but links are provided in the "Install requirements" section of `README.md` to documents that describe how to obtain the data.
+Some intermediate data is also provided in the `data/` directory.

+    The GitHub repo has a release with files "that are up-to-date with the version of the manuscript that was submitted to Virus Evolution on 31 January 2019."

 ### Exercise \@ref(provenance-ex-permanent-links) {-}